Segment the imagery

 - For Maximum Number of Samples per Class, type 0.

 Lastly, you have the option to choose statistical attributes to include in the attribute table of any raster dataset created using the classifier.
-While these statistics can be interesting, you won't need any of them for your purposes, so you'll leave the default parameters unchanged.
-Next, you'll train the classifier and display a preview.
+While these statistics can be interesting, you will not use them for your purposes, so you will leave the default parameters unchanged.
+Next, you will train the classifier and display a preview.

 - Click Run.

-- If you're satisfied with the classification preview, click Next.
+- If you are satisfied with the classification preview, click Next.

 The next page is the Classify page.
-You'll use this page to run the actual classification and save it in your geodatabase.
+You will use this page to run the actual classification and save it in your geodatabase.

 - For Output Classified Dataset, change the output name to Classified_Louisville.tif.

 The remaining parameters are optional.
 They allow you to create additional outputs, such as a classifier definition file or a segmented image.
-You've already created these files, so you don't need to create them again.
+You have already created these files, so you do not have to create them again.

 - Leave the remaining parameters unchanged and click Run.